eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 >Hyphenate the adjective, not the noun.

+>>• He works full time.

+>>• She has a full-time job.

 >>•	Full-time employees work full time.

 >>•	Part-time employees work part time.

-**Gender and sexuality**
+**Gender**

->Gender refers to a person’s social identity while sex refers to biological characteristics.
-Not all people fall under one or two categories for sex or gender, according to leading medical organizations, so avoid references to both, either or opposite sexes or genders as a way to encompass all people.
+>Not synonymous with _sex_. _Gender_ refers to a person’s social identity while _sex_ refers to biological characteristics.
+Not all people fall under one or two categories for _sex_ or _gender_, according to leading medical organizations, so avoid references to both, either or opposite sexes or genders as a way to encompass all people.

+**Sexuality**

->Use gay or lesbian when describing people who are attracted to members of the same sex.
-Avoid the use of homosexual and homosexual relationship.
+>Use gay or lesbian when describing people who are attracted to members of the same sex, although _lesbian_ is the more common term for women.

+**Transgender**

->People who identify as transgender have a gender identity or expression that differs from what is typically associated with the sex they were assigned at birth.
+>An adjective that describes people whose gender identity does not match the sex they were identified as having at birth.

 >People who identify as gender nonconforming have a gender identity or expression that does not conform to the traditional gender binary.

+**LGBT, LGBTQ**

+>Acceptable in all references for lesbian, gay, bisexual and transgender, or lesbian, gay, bisexual, transgender and questioning and/or queer.

 **Government**